RPG-Alex/rusted-defender/README.md

 ### Not Done:

+- [ ] Move to new version (remake) of gamee using what we learned in V0.1
 - [ ] Develop a splash screen.
     - [ ] Design a visually appealing splash screen.
     - [ ] Implement a loading animation.